 - Arrive 10-15 minutes early to your session location

 - Be sure everyone has eaten before you arrive, and think about scheduling naps while coordinating a time for your photoshoot.

 - Change diapers, use restroom & change clothing before session start time (not every location has a restroom)

 - Plan to leave any extra accessories in your vehicle or in a bag you can toss on the ground

 - Remove sunglasses early to avoid red-nose indentations.
 Also remove phones & keys from pockets

 - Bring some non-messy snacks for little ones who may need some bribing

-- No need to focus on always looking at the camera and don’t worry about how the kids may be behaving.
+- No need to focus on always looking at the camera and try not to worry about how the kids may be behaving

-- Trust me, be in the moment and have a blast!
+- Be in the moment and have a blast!